-Most conversations about telemedicine reimbursement get stuck on the wrong question: “What should we pay for a virtual visit?”
-People debate CPT codes, parity rules, and whether a video visit should be reimbursed like an office visit.
+Most telemedicine reimbursement debates start with the wrong question: “What should we pay for a virtual visit?”
+People argue over CPT codes, parity rules, and whether a video visit should cost the same as an office visit.

-But in the real world of employer health plans, those debates rarely determine whether telemedicine saves money.
-The outcome hinges on something less discussed and far more practical: telemedicine reimbursement is a benefits system design problem.
-If you pay for telemedicine like it’s just another visit, you often end up funding a second front door to care-one that quietly increases total claims instead of reducing them.
+In the real world of employer health plans, none of that determines whether telemedicine saves money.
+The real determinant?
+Something less discussed and far more practical: telemedicine reimbursement is a benefits system design problem.
+Pay for telemedicine like it’s just another visit?
+You’ll fund a second front door to care.
+One that quietly increases total claims instead of cutting them.

 The hidden failure: telemedicine becomes “extra,” not a replacement

-Here’s what commonly happens when telemedicine is bolted onto an existing plan without rethinking the workflow.
-The employee uses telemedicine because it’s fast and easy.
+Here’s a common story.
+Telemedicine is bolted onto an existing plan without rethinking the workflow.
+The employee uses it because it’s fast and easy.
 The plan pays the claim.
-Then the employee still goes to urgent care, still sees their primary care provider, or still ends up in the ER because the virtual visit didn’t fully resolve the issue or didn’t connect cleanly to follow-up care.
+Then the employee still goes to urgent care, still sees their primary care provider, or still ends up in the ER because the virtual visit didn’t fully resolve the problem or connect to follow-up care.

-In that setup, employers can wind up paying for multiple layers of care tied to the same underlying problem:
+Result?
+Employers wind up paying for multiple layers of care tied to the same problem:

 - The virtual visit